Fraud Blocker

 When considering something new for your child, safety is always one of the first things a parent needs to be assured of.
 This is especially true of beginning new therapies.
 ABA therapy has somewhat of a long history, so it’s no surprise that some people might have some misconceptions about it.
 It’s always a good idea to practice caution, and a good starting point is researching “Is ABA therapy safe?” and how it can be an effective therapy for your child.

-Dr. Jacob Boney of Scottsdale Pediatric Behavioral Services has received many questions regarding whether or not ABA therapy is a safe method of treatment.
+We have received many questions regarding whether or not ABA therapy is a safe method of treatment.
 While ABA therapy might have a past of being excessive, with the right provider, ABA is a safe and beneficial option for therapy.

 This is a question that Dr. Boney was eager to address because a lot of parents have these same misgivings without expressing them.
 Unfortunately, some of these concerns may be true about some providers, and some of it was much more true in the past.
 Historically, ABA was used to treat patients in mental institutes and hospitals, and a lot of that treatment focused on behavior reduction, which relied mainly on punishment procedures.
 Because of that, ABA got a bad reputation for being overly aversive and punishment-based.